 Shinagawa is one of the terminal station in Tokyo.
 It is the transfer point of Tokaido Shinkansen (Nagoya, Kyoto, Shin-Osaka), Keihin Kyuko (Haneda airport), Narita Express (Narita airport), Yamanote line (Shinjuku, Shibuya, Tokyo) and many more lines.

 I have received many inquiries about Tokyo-Osaka one way trip.
-I always recommend to use single ticket for long distance transfer. like from Tokyo to Kyoto, Tokyo to Osaka or Osaka to Nagoya.
-Because it is cheaper than Japan Rail Pass 7 days pass.
-I wrote the post about fare calculation before.
+I always recommend to use a regular ticket for this one way long distance train ride, such as from Tokyo to Kyoto, Tokyo to Osaka.
+Because it is cheaper than JR Pass 7-day.
+I have written the post about the fare calculation before.

 But I think this post was not enough to explain the fare rule.
 JR single ticket rule is very complicated for the tourists from oversea.
-But you don’t need to understand everything.
+But you do not need to know everything.
 If you understand some basic rules, single ticket is more useful and it may save your cost.

 If you will arrive in Narita and stay in Tokyo for several days, Suica & N’ex may be suitable for your stay.
 This ticket includes Narita Express ticket and 1500 e-money in IC card “Suica”.
 Suica can be used for both JR train and subways in downtown Tokyo.
 You can use this ticket for almost any trains when you stay in Tokyo.